muratk5n/thirdwave/en/README.md

 ---

 Is that significant?
-Only 20% of overall energy consumption is electicity, which means 2% of overall energy production is wind and solar.
+Only 20% of overall energy consumption is electricity, which means 2% of overall energy production is wind and solar.

 CNN: "Wind and solar generated a record 10% of the world's